Cesta, Dobrepolje

 Cesta ([ˈtseːsta]; Zesta) is a village in the Municipality of Dobrepolje in the historical region of Lower Carniola in Slovenia.
 The municipality is now included in the Central Slovenia Statistical Region.

+Name

+Cesta was attested in historical sources as Cezt in 1141 and Strassen in 1436.
+The Slovene name Cesta means 'road'.
+Places with this name in Slovenia lie along roads that predated Slavic settlement in the area.

+Cultural heritage

 A small roadside chapel-shrine in the southern part of the settlement dates to the late 19th century.